shotover/shotover-proxy/docs/src/contributing.md

 # Contributing to Shotover

-This guide contains tips and tricks for working on Shotover Proxy itself.
+This guide contains tips and tricks for working on Shotover itself.

 ## Configuring the Environment